jiwei0921/SOD-CNNs-based-code-summary-/README.md

 # SOD CNNs-based code list
 The repository provide a summary (**Code and Paper**) for salient object detection with deep learning.

-In this repository, we mainly focus on deep learning based saliency methods(2D, 3D RGB-D, 4D light field).
+In this repository, we mainly focus on deep learning based saliency methods(2D RGB, 3D RGB-D, 4D Light Field).
 We hope this repo will help you to better understand saliency detection in the deep learning era. **We will keep updating it.**

 ## Overall
 ![avatar](https://github.com/jiwei0921/SOD-CNNs-based-code-summary-/blob/master/SOD-2019.7.23.jpg)

-# 2D RGB saliency detection
+# 2D RGB Saliency Detection
 ## 2019

 **No.** | **Pub.** | **Title** | **Links**